*Updated September 2022

 What is innovation?

-For most people, the word signifies the development of advanced tech products, smart home gadgets, and maybe that famous pair of self-lacing Nikes from Back to the Future.
+For most people, innovation signifies the development of advanced tech products, smart home gadgets, and maybe that famous pair of self-lacing Nikes from Back to the Future.
 But business innovation is not just about innovative technologies and AI.

 But how exactly does business innovation impact long-term business success?

-According to the Meriam-Webster online dictionary, the word innovation holds essential meanings:
+According to the Meriam-Webster online dictionary, the word innovation holds two essential meanings: (1) a new idea, device, or method, and (2) the act of introducing new ideas, devices, and methods.

 But in the business world, innovation doesn't necessarily have to mean coming up with something new and original.
 Some of the most impressive business successes of the past century came from creative ways of thinking about already-existing concepts.

-Look at the McDonald's corporation, for example.
+A notable example is the McDonald's corporation.
 Most people think that the success of the fast-food chain comes from its efficient way of food preparation and speed-oriented approach to space design.
-But the truth is, as much as 35% of McDonald's revenue is generated by leasing out real estate to franchisees.
+But in reality, as much as 35% of McDonald's revenue is generated by leasing out real estate to franchisees.

 In short, an inventive person on the company's team realized that the best way to make money wasn't to sell more burgers.
 Instead, it was to buy restaurant buildings.
-Then, the corporation would lease them at a 40% markup, resulting in the franchisee financing the mortgage and leaving the company with ownership of the property.
+Then, the corporation would lease them at a 40% markup, resulting in the franchisee financing the mortgage and leaving the company with property ownership.

 Business innovation isn't merely a process.
 It's also a state of mind.
 It's a creative system of thinking about existing and future challenges and a commitment to finding solutions that work.